Thursday – Saturday 10 – 5pm

 Harrogate HG1 1RF

-Messums Harrogate is a two floor gallery of Contemporary and Twentieth Century Art.
+Messums Yorkshire is a two floor gallery of Contemporary and Twentieth Century Art.

 The programming through the coming year will bring some of the best international contemporary and Modern British artists to Harrogate with accompanying talks and events.

 The ground floor and entrance will present exhibitions of contemporary painting, sculpture, ceramics and textiles.
 The upper floor will focus primarily on important secondary market works of art.
 Please contact email@example.com if you would like advice on buying or selling.

 Top Photo: Henry Kenyon Photography

 Johnathan Messum is the founder pioneer behind Messums Wiltshire, an inspirational and innovative Art Centre that offers a unique environment for both artists and collectors that celebrates the creative endeavour.
 He has established relationships with international, national and local artists and collectors who will support the gallery’s activities.